KohaSuomi/kohasuomi.github.io/_docs/19-raporttikirjasto.md

 ```
 SELECT CONCAT_WS(' ', b.title, b.subtitle, b.part_number) AS Teos, i.location AS Hyllypaikka,
        CASE WHEN ExtractValue(bm.metadata, '//datafield[@tag="753"]/subfield[@code="a"][1]') = '' THEN
-            CASE WHEN b.subtitle LIKE '%ps4%' THEN 'Sony PlayStation 4'
+            CASE WHEN b.subtitle REGEXP '(^ps| ps|play ?station) ?2' THEN 'Sony PlayStation 2'
+                 WHEN b.subtitle REGEXP '(^ps| ps|play ?station) ?3' THEN 'Sony PlayStation 3'
-                 WHEN b.subtitle LIKE '%ps5%' THEN 'Sony PlayStation 5'
+                 WHEN b.subtitle REGEXP '(^ps| ps|play ?station) ?4' THEN 'Sony PlayStation 4'
-                 WHEN b.subtitle LIKE '%ps3%' THEN 'Sony Playstation 3'
+                 WHEN b.subtitle REGEXP '(^ps| ps|play ?station) ?5' THEN 'Sony PlayStation 5'
                  WHEN b.subtitle LIKE '%Nintendo Switch%' THEN 'Nintendo Switch'
-                 WHEN b.subtitle LIKE 'Xbox 360' THEN 'Xbox 360'
+                 WHEN b.subtitle LIKE '%Xbox 360%' THEN 'Xbox 360'
                  WHEN b.subtitle LIKE '%Xbox One%' THEN 'Xbox One'
                  WHEN b.subtitle LIKE '%Xbox Series X%' THEN 'Xbox Series X'
-                 WHEN b.subtitle LIKE '%PlayStation 4%' THEN 'Sony PlayStation 4'
-                 WHEN b.subtitle LIKE '%PlayStation4%' THEN 'Sony PlayStation 4'
-                 WHEN b.subtitle LIKE '%PlayStation 3%' THEN 'Sony PlayStation 3'
-                 WHEN b.subtitle LIKE '%PlayStation3%' THEN 'Sony PlayStation 3'
-                 WHEN b.subtitle LIKE '%PlayStation 2%' THEN 'Sony PlayStation 2'
                  WHEN b.subtitle LIKE '%Wii%' THEN 'Wii'
-                 WHEN b.subtitle LIKE '%PC%' THEN 'PC'
                  ELSE NULL END
             ELSE ExtractValue(bm.metadata, '//datafield[@tag="753"]/subfield[@code="a"][1]') END AS Konsoli,
        i.datelastborrowed AS 'Viimeksi lainattu', i.dateaccessioned AS 'Vastaanottopäivä', i.issues AS 'Lainat'